SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 the closed approach because the within-OTU maximum dissimilarity is actually very high?
 This was just a though, but perhaps another way to strengthen the discussion.**

+We agree, it is theoretically possible that when using VSEARCH for reference clustering, query sequences may be 3% dissimilar to a centroid sequence but possibly up to 6% dissimilar to each other.
+Since we did not investigate this directly, we hesitate to make *too* strong of a statement in the discussion, but we did add a statement (L289) to better emphasize this point.

 ## Reviewer #2 (Comments for the Author):